 Linking and Aggregation are options for anyone that is newly appointed by an RCPS employer, enrolled in Nuvos and already has a preserved RCPS pension.
-It is a means of joining both pension elements together to create one pension.
+It is a means of joining both pension records together to create one reward.

 Linking relates to preserved final salary benefits and Aggregation relates to preserved Nuvos benefits.